xuhongl/MCW-Serverless-architecture/Whiteboard design session/WDS trainer guide - Serverless architecture.md

 1. What tools and services would you recommend Contoso use to develop the serverless components locally, synchronize with a source code repository, and implement continuous deployment?

     The Azure Functions Core Tools is a local version of the Azure Functions runtime that can be run on your local computer for debugging during your development process or run in a local, isolated environment.
 This is the same runtime that powers Functions in Azure, and it can be installed using the NodeJS package manager (npm).
-Though the core tools can be used from the command line or with several code editors, the best integration is with Visual Studio 2017.
+Though the core tools can be used from the command line or with several code editors, the best integration is with Visual Studio.
 Automated deployments of your function app can be facilitated through App Service continuous integration.
 Use one of the integrated services for your source code repository, such as BitBucket, DropBox, GitHub, and Azure DevOps, which enables a workflow whereby a deployment to Azure is triggered when your function code is pushed to your repository.
 This continuous delivery setup deploys the entire Function App, not a single function, so in cases where a function needs to often change independently, it is best if it is deployed as a separate Function App.

 2. How would you monitor all the executing serverless components in real time from a single dashboard?